craws/OpenAtlas/sphinx/source/examples/time_spans.rst

 Example: The exact date of death of King Stephen I of Hungary is known - 15 August 1038 AD - but for the date of birth only a time span from 01.01.975 AD to 31.12.975 AD can be given.
-As first input field corresponds to the earliest possible start of the time span, 975 - 01 - 01 should be entered.
-The second line corresponds to the latest possible end of the time span, in this case 975
-- 12 - 31.
+As the first input field corresponds to the earliest possible start of the time span, 975 - 01 - 01 should be entered.
+The second line corresponds to the latest possible end of the time span, in this case 975 - 12 - 31.
-As end 15 August 1038 can be stated in the third line (the fourth line will be filled automatically).
+Since the exact end date of 15 August 1038 is known, this can simply be entered in the third line (leaving the fourth line empty).

 .. image:: date_stephen.png

+Standalone End/To Dates
+^^^^^^^^^^^^^^^^^^^^^^^

+In addition to traditional time spans, OpenAtlas supports entering standalone **end/to** dates without requiring their corresponding **start/from** dates.
+This is highly valuable for recording historical facts where only the upper limit of a time span (the latest possible date) is known.

+**Begin To (without Begin From):**

+This situation often arises with charters or consecration documents.
+For example, a historical charter might state that a church was patronized or consecrated on **1150-06-15**.
+We know with 100% certainty that the church existed *by* this date.
+It almost certainly existed prior to this, but there are no surviving records to determine how long before.

+To document this:

+* Leave the first line (**Begin From**) empty.
+* Enter **1150 - 06 - 15** into the second line (**Begin To**).

+This registers the start of the entity's existence as occurring at some unknown point up to and including **1150-06-15**.

+**End To (without End From):**

+A similar scenario applies when documenting the end of an entity's existence.
+For instance, a traveler's itinerary from **1220-10-04** might note that a church had already been destroyed or was no longer standing.
+While we know the destruction was complete *by* that date, we do not know when the process of its end/destruction started.

+To document this:

+* Leave the third line (**End From**) empty.
+* Enter **1220 - 10 - 04** into the fourth line (**End To**).

+This registers the end of the entity's existence as completed *by* **1220-10-04** at the latest, without making assumptions about when it began to end.

 Activate hours, minutes, and seconds